edurant/edurant.github.io/courses/cs4981/project-4-presentationDraft.md

-# Term Project—Milestone 4: Presentation Draft
+---
+title: "CS4981 Deep Learning In Signal Processing: Project Milestone 4: Presentation Draft"
+---

 This page describes the fourth of six project milestones and is due at the end of week 7.